Cholestasis in the Newborn

-Metabolic disorders that cause cholestasis are numerous and include alpha-1-antitrypsin deficiency, galactosemia, tyrosinemia, bile salt defects, and fatty acid oxidation disorders.
+Metabolic disorders that cause cholestasis are numerous and include alpha-1 antitrypsin deficiency, galactosemia, tyrosinemia, bile acid defects, and fatty acid oxidation disorders.
 These disorders occur when the newborn is missing an enzyme that is needed to break down a certain substance, allowing toxic substances to accumulate and damage the liver.

 Genetic defects, such as Alagille syndrome and cystic fibrosis, may cause cholestasis in the newborn.
 Genetic defects and other gene mutations can disrupt normal bile production and removal, which causes cholestasis.

-Toxic causes include the use of intravenous (parenteral) nutrition in newborns or infants.
-In recent years, certain large centers have begun using a different type of fat in the intravenous nutrition, which appears to have reduced the risk of cholestasis.
+Toxic causes include the use of intravenous feeding (parenteral nutrition) in extremely premature newborns or in infants who have short bowel syndrome.
+In recent years, centers have begun using a different type of fat in the intravenous formulation, which appears to have reduced the risk of cholestasis.

-Almost all newborns have too much bilirubin in their blood (hyperbilirubinemia) in the first week of life.
-This normal jaundice (physiologic jaundice) resolves over a week or two.
-For infants who remain jaundiced at two weeks of age, doctors check for cholestasis by g a blood test If that test indicates cholestasis is present, infants have additional blood tests to determine if the liver is inflamed or not functioning normally (see Liver Function Tests).
+Almost all newborns have higher bilirubin levels in their blood (hyperbilirubinemia) during the first week of life than they do later on.
+This normal jaundice (physiologic jaundice) resolves over a week or two, and the bilirubin level returns to normal.
+For infants who remain jaundiced at 2 weeks of age, doctors check to see if the elevated bilirubin is conjugated or unconjugated.
+A high level of conjugated bilirubin indicates liver dysfunction and possible cholestasis.
+A high level of unconjugated bilirubin is not caused by liver dysfunction.
+If that test indicates cholestasis is present, infants have additional blood tests to determine if the liver is inflamed or not functioning normally (see Liver Blood Tests).
 Doctors do other tests to determine the cause of cholestasis.

 If doctors cannot diagnose the cause, they remove a sample of the infant's liver for further evaluation (biopsy).
 The biopsy may be done with or without operative cholangiography, which involves the injection of a substance that can be seen on x-rays directly into the gallbladder to better determine if the bile ducts are normal.